Victoria Falconer is an award-winning musical director, composer, performer and multi-instrumentalist. She is based between London and Adelaide.

 TV appearances include The Courtney Act Show on Channel 4 (UK), BBC Three’s Live at the Electric (UK), ABC's Comedy Up Late (Australia) and NBC’s Before The Morning After (US).

 Victoria has been named one of Time Out London's Top 10 cabaret performers, and was on the Hospital Club's h100 list 2014 as one of the top 100 influential and innovative artists working in the UK creative industries.
-She is very active as a Bi Pride UK advocate, and will eat almost anything if it’s pickled.
+She is very active as a Bi Pride UK advocate, loves to live out of her suitcase, and will eat almost anything if it’s pickled.

 ★★★★ “Victoria Falconer is an exceptionally talented woman… her musical skills are mesmerising… her creativity is impeccable.”
 The Advertiser (Oxymoron, 2018)